In this guide, we will see how to configure an Aruba Networks device in the "Controller - AP" architecture for Volare.

 Setting captive portal configuration

-To configure the captive portal you have to choose the Configuration tab in the main page.
-Then, under Security you have to click Authentication and then choose the L3 Authentication tab.
+To configure the captive portal you have to choose the Configuration tab on the main page.
+Then, under Security, you have to click Authentication and then choose the L3 Authentication tab.
 Then expand the Captive Portal Authentication section and create your configuration profile.